European Distance and E-learning Network: Network of Academics and Professionals

 The EDEN Network of Academics and Professionals (NAP) supports networking of individual members by providing meeting and communication forum.
-NAP has a functional autonomy and is co-ordinated by its own Steering Committee elected by a ballot of NAP members, its Chair is ex officio member of the EDEN Board.
+NAP has a functional autonomy and is coordinated by its own Steering Committee elected by a ballot of NAP members, its chair is ex officio member of the EDEN Board.

 In 2018 the Council of EDEN Fellows has been established which includes all Fellows and Senior Fellows of EDEN – it has an advisory role in the EDEN Community, a think tank for future visioning, and as ambassador of EDEN.
-It is governed by the Board of the Council.
+It is governed by the Board of the council.

 Promoting research

 The association supports good quality research into open, distance and e-learning by means of its conferences and bi-annual research workshops as well as by providing a high-quality peer-reviewed online journal for publication of research results and best practices from all around the world.
 Publications related to the conferences and workshops are disseminated via the association's public webpage and its social online network.